 This article describes Miradore's email configuration profile for Android Samsung devices that allows an administrator to deploy email (IMAP/POP) accounts to managed devices.
-The email configuration profile is available for customers of all subscription levels and requires Miradore's Android client version 2.3.11 or newer.
+The email configuration profile is available for customers of all subscription levels and requires Miradore's Android client version 2.3.11 or later.

 Check also the article about How to Configure Exchange for Outlook on Android.

-How to deploy an email account to a device
+How to deploy an email account to a device?

-First, you need to create a new configuration profile and define the details for the email account.
+Create a new configuration profile and define the details for the email account.
 Start by navigating to Management > Configuration profiles and start the Create configuration profile action from the page toolbar.
 See Creating a configuration profile for more details.
 Choose Android > Email (Samsung) to proceed.

 When creating the profile you have to define the details for the email account.
 The settings are described below.